karthikkraj/covid-vaccine-distribution/README.md

-# Global Vaccine Allocation Optimizer
+# Covid Vaccine Distribution Optimization using Network Science Analysis

 An advanced optimization system for equitable distribution of limited vaccine supplies across countries, using:
 - Network flow analysis